Nigella Lawson and Jamie Oliver lead tributes to chef Bill Granger

 In the comments on the Instagram post, Lawson, 63, said she was “heartbroken” while Oliver, 48, said the news was “heart-breaking”.

-The statement on Tuesday said: “It is with great sadness that the family of Bill Granger announce he has passed away on 25th December at the age of 54.
+The statement on Tuesday said: “It is with great sadness that the family of Bill Granger announce he has passed away on 25th December.

 “A dedicated husband and father, Bill died peacefully in hospital with his wife Natalie Elliott and three daughters, Edie, Ines and Bunny, at his bedside in their adopted home of London.